yatingz205/yatingz205.github.io/misc.md

 title: Miscellaneous
 ---

 Besides research and reading about the theoreticals, I also like to read short novels and poetry.
 Additionally, I like traveling and taking pictures of places and random people.
-Photography to me is a window to other possibilities of life, which I found quite enjoyable.
+Photography to me is a window to other possibilities of life, which I found quite interesting.

 ![image](/assets/photo/nyc-subway.jpg)